zhw2590582/ArtPlayer/packages/artplayer-plugin-danmuku/README.md

 var art = new Artplayer({
     container: '.artplayer-app',
     url: 'path/to/video.mp4',
-    plugins: [artplayerPluginDanmu({
+    plugins: [artplayerPluginDanmuku({
-        danmus: [], // Can be an array or return the promised function or danmuku xml url
+        danmuku: [], // Can be an array or return the promised function or danmuku xml url
         speed: 5, // Animation time
         opacity: 1, // Opacity
         color: '#fff', // Font color